factorhouse/helm-charts/README.md

 Please refer to each individual charts README for instructions on how to get up and running.

-For a quick reference, check out the [examples/](examples/) directory to see common configurations of our charts.
+For a quick reference on how to configure each chart, refer to each `-config.yaml.example` file in the charts directory.

 # License